pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - don't use reactive for view / presentation components
 - their interface is plain data (@input/@output)
 - eventually use ngOnChanges to get derived data

+## DEBUG

+### CIRCULAR DEPENDENCIES

+Can be caused by:
+- wrong usage of barrel imports.
+IE: imports inside a module must be relative and outside module must use the barrel reference
+- wrong usage of services.
+IE: usage inside the constructor of others services which are mutually linked.
+- wrong usage of providedIn.
+IE: the service must not belong to the module you want to provide it to.

 ## INTERVIEW